 - Being aware of your cat's weight.

-It cannot be emphasised enough how important it is to remember regular check ups with the vet, even if your cat appears well.
+It cannot be emphasised enough how important it is to remember regular check ups with the veterinarian, even if your cat appears well.
 Many vets offer a reminder service, which is something you can discuss with them.